 I know folks who were underwater by more than a $100,000 during the dark times a few years ago, but are now up several hundred thousand dollars from the time they purchased the property.

-Often, if you’re able to ride out a bad cycle in real estate, you can come out way ahead, even if you’ve got a huge paper loss on your hands momentarily.
+Often, if you’re able to ride out a bad cycle in real estate, you can come out way ahead, even if you’ve got a huge paper loss on your hands temporarily.

 And that’s the takeaway.
 It’s not actually a loss until you decide to part with the property for less than what you bought it for.

 Of course, many couldn’t afford their homes, or were unwilling to keep paying large mortgage payments because they didn’t believe home prices would rebound.
-This can be a huge mistake.
+With the benefit of hindsight, we now know this may have been a huge mistake.

 Imagine selling Apple stock back in 2009 because you got spooked, only to watch it rise tenfold five short years later.